Loup Loup Randonee Race and Relay

 January 1st - January 22nd: $50

 Day-of-Race Registration: $60

-*prices include a day ski pass.
+*prices include a day ski pass, and free Old Schoolhouse beer at the finish.
 Season Pass holders, use code "loup" for discounted race fee.

 General Rules and Information: